MySupersuit/HaskellMinesweeper/README.md

 AIPlayer.hs has the AI logic

-Explainer document in the repo as doc.pdf
+Explainer document in the repo as Minesweeper.pdf